rahulrajpr/prepare-anytime/spark/conceptual/revision-questions.md

 ## 6. Data Sources & I/O Operations

-### 6.1 Reading Data
+### 6.1 Reading Data - Basics
-63. What is the difference between `spark.read.table()` and `spark.read.parquet()`?
+256. What is the difference between `spark.read.table()` and `spark.read.parquet()`?
-64. What does the `read.option('samplingRatio', 'true')` do during schema inference?
+257. What does the `read.option('samplingRatio', 'true')` do during schema inference?
-65. What is the `option('dateFormat', 'fmt')` used for?
+258. What is the `option('dateFormat', 'fmt')` used for?
 What are common date format patterns?
-66. How do you handle corrupted or malformed rows when reading CSV files?
+259. How do you handle corrupted or malformed rows when reading CSV files?
-67. How do you achieve parallelism when reading from non-partitioned data files?
+260. How do you achieve parallelism when reading from non-partitioned data files?
-68. What are the different Spark data sources and sinks available?
+261. What are the different Spark data sources and sinks available?
-69. What is the findspark library and when do you use it?
+262. What is the findspark library and when do you use it?

+### 6.1.1 CSV Reading Options & Gotchas
+263. What does `option('header', 'true')` do when reading CSV files?
+264. What is `option('inferSchema', 'true')` and what are its performance implications?
+265. How do you specify custom delimiters using `option('sep', ',')`?
+266. What does `option('quote', '"')` control?
+267. How do you handle multi-line records using `option('multiLine', 'true')`?
+268. What does `option('escape', '\\')` do?
+269. What is `option('nullValue', 'NULL')` used for?
+270. How does `option('mode', 'PERMISSIVE')` differ from 'DROPMALFORMED' and 'FAILFAST'?
+271. What is `option('columnNameOfCorruptRecord', '_corrupt_record')` used for?
+272. How do you handle files with different encodings using `option('encoding', 'UTF-8')`?
+273. What does `option('ignoreLeadingWhiteSpace', 'true')` and `option('ignoreTrailingWhiteSpace', 'true')` do?
+274. Why might you get different results with `inferSchema=true` on partial data?

+### 6.1.2 JSON Reading Options
+275. What is `option('multiLine', 'true')` important for when reading JSON?
+276. How does JSON schema inference work differently from CSV?
+277. What does `option('primitivesAsString', 'true')` do?
+278. How do you handle JSON files with inconsistent schemas?

+### 6.1.3 Parquet Reading Options
+279. Does Parquet require schema inference?
+Why or why not?
+280. What is `option('mergeSchema', 'true')` used for in Parquet?
+281. How does Parquet handle predicate pushdown?
+282. What are the advantages of columnar storage in Parquet for read performance?

+### 6.1.4 ORC & Avro Reading
+283. How does ORC compare to Parquet for read performance?
+284. What is Avro's advantage for schema evolution?
+285. When would you choose ORC over Parquet?

+### 6.1.5 JDBC Reading Options
+286. How do you read from JDBC sources?
+287. What is `option('partitionColumn', 'id')` used for in JDBC reads?
+288. How do you specify `lowerBound`, `upperBound`, and `numPartitions` for parallel JDBC reads?
+289. What does `option('fetchsize', '1000')` control?
+290. What are the performance implications of JDBC reads without proper partitioning?

-### 6.2 Writing Data
+### 6.2 Writing Data - Basics & Options
-70. What is the Sink API in Spark?
+291. What is the Sink API in Spark?
-71. What does `maxRecordsPerFile` control when writing DataFrames?
+292. What does `maxRecordsPerFile` control when writing DataFrames?
-72. How do you estimate appropriate values for `maxRecordsPerFile`?
+293. How do you estimate appropriate values for `maxRecordsPerFile`?
-73. What are reasonable file sizes for Spark write operations in production?
+294. What are reasonable file sizes for Spark write operations in production?
-74. Why might the number of DataFrame partitions not match the number of output file partitions?
+295. Why might the number of DataFrame partitions not match the number of output file partitions?
-75. Can DataFrame partitions be empty?
+296. Can DataFrame partitions be empty?
 What impact does this have on output files?
-76. What are .crc files in Spark output directories and what is their purpose?
+297. What are .crc files in Spark output directories and what is their purpose?

+### 6.2.1 Write Modes
+298. What are the different save modes: append, overwrite, errorIfExists, ignore?
+299. What happens if you use 'overwrite' mode - does it delete the entire directory or just data files?
+300. What is the difference between static and dynamic overwrite modes?
+301. How do you enable dynamic partition overwrite?
+302. What are the risks of using 'overwrite' mode in production?

+### 6.2.2 Write Format Options - CSV
+303. What options are available when writing CSV files?
+304. How do you specify custom delimiters when writing CSV?
+305. What does `option('header', 'true')` do when writing CSV?
+306. How do you control quote characters and escape characters in CSV writes?
+307. What is `option('compression', 'gzip')` used for?
+What compression codecs are supported?

+### 6.2.3 Write Format Options - Parquet
+308. What compression codecs are supported for Parquet (snappy, gzip, lzo, brotli, etc.)?
+309. What is the default compression for Parquet in Spark?
+310. What does `option('mergeSchema', 'true')` do when writing Parquet?
+311. How do you control Parquet block size and page size?
+312. What are the trade-offs between compression ratio and write/read performance?

+### 6.2.4 Write Format Options - JSON
+313. What does `option('compression', 'gzip')` do for JSON writes?
+314. Can you write nested structures to JSON?
+315. How does JSON write performance compare to Parquet?

+### 6.2.5 Write Format Options - ORC & Delta
+316. What are the advantages of writing to ORC format?
+317. What compression options are available for ORC?
+318. What are Delta Lake's advantages over Parquet for writes (ACID, time travel)?
+319. How do you write to Delta format?

 ### 6.3 Partitioning During Writes
-77. What is the difference between `repartition(n)` and `partitionBy(col)` when writing DataFrames?
+320. What is the difference between `repartition(n)` and `partitionBy(col)` when writing DataFrames?
-78. How does `repartition(n)` organize output at the directory level?
+321. How does `repartition(n)` organize output at the directory level?
-79. How does `partitionBy(col)` organize output at the directory level?
+322. How does `partitionBy(col)` organize output at the directory level?
-80. How does `partitionBy(col)` enable partition pruning in subsequent reads?
+323. How does `partitionBy(col)` enable partition pruning in subsequent reads?
-81. What is the relationship between parallelism and partition pruning when using these methods?
+324. What is the relationship between parallelism and partition pruning when using these methods?
+325. Can you use both `repartition()` and `partitionBy()` together?
+What happens?
+326. What are the downsides of over-partitioning when writing data?
+327. What is the small file problem and how does it relate to partitioning?
+328. How many files should each partition ideally contain?
+329. What is partition explosion and how do you avoid it?

 ### 6.4 Bucketing
-82. What is bucketing in Spark?
+330. What is bucketing in Spark?
 How do you use `bucketBy()` when writing data?
-83. How does bucketing work: bucket numbers, columns, and hash functions?
+331. How does bucketing work: bucket numbers, columns, and hash functions?
-84. What is the purpose of using `sortBy()` in combination with `bucketBy()`?
+332. What is the purpose of using `sortBy()` in combination with `bucketBy()`?
-85. How does bucketing with sorting optimize sort-merge joins by eliminating shuffle?
+333. How does bucketing with sorting optimize sort-merge joins by eliminating shuffle?
+334. Can you use `bucketBy()` with `partitionBy()` together?
+335. What are the limitations of bucketing?
+336. How do you read bucketed tables to take advantage of bucketing?
+337. What happens if you change the number of buckets after writing data?

 ## 7. File Formats & Storage Systems

 ### 7.1 Storage Systems
-86. What is the difference between distributed file storage systems and normal storage systems?
+338. What is the difference between distributed file storage systems and normal storage systems?
-87. What is a Spark data lake?
+339. What is a Spark data lake?
+340. What is HDFS and how does it work with Spark?
+341. What are the advantages of cloud storage (S3, ADLS, GCS) for Spark workloads?

-### 7.2 File Format Comparison
+### 7.2 File Format Deep Dive - Parquet
-88. What impact does the choice of data format (Parquet vs CSV vs Avro) have on Spark performance?
+342. What is columnar storage?
+How does Parquet implement it?
+343. What are the advantages of Parquet for analytics workloads?
+344. How does Parquet handle nested data structures?
+345. What is a row group in Parquet?
+346. What is a column chunk in Parquet?
+347. How does Parquet encoding and compression work?
+348. What is predicate pushdown in Parquet and why is it efficient?
+349. What is projection pushdown in Parquet?
+350. What are the limitations of Parquet?

+### 7.3 File Format Deep Dive - Avro
+351. What is row-based storage?
+How does Avro use it?
+352. What are the advantages of Avro for streaming and schema evolution?
+353. How does Avro handle schema evolution (backward, forward, full compatibility)?
+354. When would you choose Avro over Parquet?
+355. How is Avro schema stored and transmitted?
+356. What is the performance trade-off between Avro and Parquet?

+### 7.4 File Format Deep Dive - ORC
+357. How is ORC similar to and different from Parquet?
+358. What compression techniques does ORC use?
+359. How does ORC handle predicate pushdown?
+360. What are ORC stripes, row groups, and indexes?
+361. When would you choose ORC over Parquet?

+### 7.5 File Format Deep Dive - Delta Lake
+362. What is Delta Lake and how is it different from a file format?
+363. What are the ACID transaction guarantees in Delta Lake?
+364. How does Delta Lake implement time travel?
+365. What is the Delta transaction log?
+366. How does Delta Lake handle updates and deletes?
+367. What is optimize and ZORDER in Delta Lake?
+368. What is vacuum in Delta Lake?
+369. How does Delta Lake schema enforcement work?
+370. What is schema evolution in Delta Lake?
+371. What are the performance benefits of Delta over Parquet?

+### 7.6 File Format Deep Dive - Apache Hudi
+372. What is Apache Hudi and what data management problems does it solve?
+373. What are Copy-on-Write (CoW) and Merge-on-Read (MoR) tables in Hudi?
+374. When would you use Hudi over Delta Lake?
+375. How does Hudi handle upserts?
+376. What is Hudi's timeline and commit model?

+### 7.7 File Format Comparisons
-89. Compare Avro, Parquet, and Delta formats in terms of:
+377. Compare Parquet vs CSV in terms of:
+   - a) Storage efficiency
+   - b) Read performance
+   - c) Write performance
+   - d) Schema handling
+   - e) Use cases
+378. Compare Avro vs Parquet vs ORC for:
-   - a) Performance
+   - a) Analytics workloads
+   - b) Streaming workloads
-   - b) Schema evolution
+   - c) Schema evolution requirements
+379. Compare Delta Lake vs Apache Hudi vs Apache Iceberg for:
+   - a) ACID transactions
+   - b) Time travel
-   - c) ACID properties
+   - c) Performance
-   - d) Use cases
+   - d) Ecosystem support
-90. What is Apache Hudi and what data management problems does it solve?
+380. When would you use JSON format despite its inefficiency?
+381. What are the trade-offs between text formats (CSV, JSON) and binary formats (Parquet, Avro, ORC)?
+382. How does compression affect different file formats differently?

 ## 8. Joins in Spark